The X-shooter Spectral Library (XSL): Data Release 3: Comparison with literature spectra and colours

 \subsection{Comparison with MILES}

 The MILES empirical spectra library \citep{MILES1,MILES} is currently the benchmark library for studies of intermediate and old stellar populations.
-It consists of 985 stars and covers the spectral range 3525--7500\,\AA\ with a full-width half maximum (FWHM) resolution of 2.5\,\AA.
+It consists of 985 stars and covers the 3525--7500\,\AA \ spectral range\ with a full width at half maximum (FWHM) resolution of 2.5\,\AA.
 The XSL sample is designed to have a strong overlap with the MILES library.
-In XSL DR3, 205 spectra of 173 stars have a MILES counterpart, from which 180 spectra belong to non-variable stars and are corrected for slit-losses and galactic dust extinction. \citet{DR2} defined artificial broad-band filters to compare the synthetic photometry of the two data sets.
-Here we use three quality measures: the $D$-statistic defined by Eq. \ref{Eq:D}, synthetic colour comparisons, and various absorption-line indices.
+In XSL DR3, 205 spectra of 173 stars have a MILES counterpart, from which 180 spectra belong to non-variable stars and are corrected for slit losses and Galactic dust extinction. \citet{DR2} defined artificial broad-band filters to compare the synthetic photometry of the two datasets.
+Here, we use three quality measures: the $D$-statistic defined by Eq. \ref{Eq:D}, synthetic colour comparisons, and various absorption-line indices.

 {}